DataDog/system-tests/parametric/README.md

 ### Installation

-The following are required to run the tests locally:
+The following dependencies are required to run the tests locally:

-- docker
+- Docker
 - Python >= 3.7

-then just create a Python virtual environment and install the dependencies:
+then, create a Python virtual environment and install the Python dependencies:

 ```sh
 python -m venv venv